+In planning and performing our audit we were influenced by our application of materiality.
 We set certain quantitative measures and thresholds for materiality, which together with other, qualitative, considerations, helped us to determine the scope of our audit and the nature, timing and extent of the procedures performed.

-Based on our professional judgement, we determined materiality for the financial statements as a whole to be £1,250,000 (2017: £1,250,000).
-The same materiality has been applied to the Group and Society financial statements.
-The principal determinant in this assessment was the Society's technical provision, which we consider to be the most relevant benchmark, as it reflects a key measure of the performance of an insurance company and is used to assess the level of
+Based on our professional judgement, we determined materiality for the financial statements as a whole to be £1,250,000 (2018: £1,250,000).
+The principal determinant in this assessment was the technical provisions, which we consider to be the most relevant benchmark, as it reflects a key measure of the performance of an insurance body and is used to assess the level of free reserves contextually and in assessing solvency.
+Our materiality represents 2% (2018: 2%) of this number.